Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Increasing the centered contribution to the NFC strengthens feature learning

 Our theoretical and experimental work has established that gradient based training leads to alignment of the weight matrices to the PTK feature covariance.
-This process is driven by the \CNFA{}.
-Therefore, one path towards improving the correlations defined by the NFA is to increase the contribution of the \CNFA{} to the dynamics - as measured, for example, by the ratio $\trace{\Wb\tran \Wb \Wb\tran K \Wb} \trace{W\tran W W\tran K W}^{-1}$.
-When this ratio is large, the \CNFA{} contributes significantly in magnitude to the \UCNFA{}, indicating successful feature learning.
-We will discuss two interventions which increase this ratio, with an eye towards improving generalization.
+This process is driven by the \CNFC{}.
+Therefore, one path towards improving the neural feature correlations is to increase the contribution of the \CNFC{} to the dynamics - as measured, for example, by the centered-to-uncentered, or, C/UC, ratio $\trace{\Wb\tran \Wb \Wb\tran K \Wb} \trace{W\tran W W\tran K W}^{-1}$.
+When this ratio is large, the \CNFC{} contributes significantly in magnitude to the \UCNFC{}, indicating successful feature learning as measured by the uncentered NFC.
+We will discuss how small initialization promotes feature learning, and design an optimization rule, \OptName{}, that increases the C/UC ratio and drives the value of the \UCNFC{} to $1$.